raulangelj/musicfy/README.md

 It allow to compile the proyect to create the app.

-Added `--mac` it create .dmg for mac app.
+Add `--mac` it create .dmg for mac app. **Needs to be run on a mac computer.** It will create the dmg for mac OS.

+Add `--win` it create .exe for windows desktop. **Needs to be run on a windows computer.**

 ### `npm start`